kindtracker/vortex-docs/content/guides/first-script.md

 print("Hello, world!")
 ```
 Then playtest the game, you will see "Hello, world!" in the output.
 Now, let's spawn a part in Workspace.
-First we need to get Workspace using the game's service functions.

-We need to create a part
 ```lua
 local part = Instance.new("Part")
 ```